sheltermanager/asm3/doc/manual/wordkeys.rst

     The short shelter code of the animal the payment is linked to PaymentPersonName
+    The name of the person the payment is linked to PaymentPersonAddress
+   The address of the person the payment is linked to PaymentPersonCity / PaymentPersonTown
+   The city of the person the payment is linked to PaymentPersonState / PaymentPersonCounty
+   The state of the person the payment is linked to PaymentPersonZipcode / PaymentPersonPostcode
-    The name of the person the payment is linked to PaymentTotalDue
+   The zipcode of the person the payment is linked to PaymentTotalDue
     The total of all selected payments that have a due date and no received date PaymentTotalReceived